KaitlynSkinner/Social_Network_API/README.md

 ## User Story
-As a social media startup
-I want an API for my social network that uses a NoSQL database in order for my website to handle large amounts of unstructured data.
+As a social media startup, I want an API for my social network that uses a NoSQL database in order for my website to handle large amounts of unstructured data.

 ## Table of Contents